Introduction

 Releasing new or revised grant opportunity guidelines

-Ministerial approval of the guidelines is required before guidelines can be published.
-In most cases, the relevant minister responsible for the grant opportunity can agree to the publication of the grant guidelines.
+Ministerial agreement of the guidelines is generally required before guidelines can be published.
+In most cases, the relevant minister responsible for the grant opportunity can agree to the publication of the grant opportunity guidelines.
 In some cases, the agreement of the Minister for Finance will be required.

-The Department of Finance coordinates a process of reviewing guidelines prior to publication, including considering an assessment of the risks associated with the guidelines, to determine whether the Minister for Finance needs to agree to the release of guidelines.
+The Department of Finance reviews medium and high risk guidelines for their consistency with the CGRPs prior to their publication (except for guidelines relating to one off ad hoc grants).
+The review process also includes considering an assessment of the risks associated with the guidelines to determine whether the Minister for Finance needs to agree to their release.

-For more information on the review process and to access templates and guidance material, contact Finance at Grant Guidelines.
+This process is detailed in an Estimates Memorandum.
+For more information on the review process and to access the Estimates Memorandum and relevant templates, officials should contact their entity’s budget area or Finance at Grant Guidelines.

 Implementing election commitments through grants